 I first learned about the pervasive problem of people believing they were not enough with some of my earliest clients.
 I had clients who were addicted to food and literally eating themselves to death with weight gain.
 They neither enjoyed nor wanted the food they were eating, but simply couldn’t stop themselves from consuming it.
 A similar case was with shopaholics.
 They hardly ever wore or used the vast amounts of products they bought, but something was compelling them to continue pulling out their credit cards to buy more.
 The same with anorexics—there was no such thing as “skinny enough.”
 I instinctively knew that what was afflicting one, had to also be afflicting the other.

 One client struggling with crippling obesity had tried everything—including invasive surgery—to rid him of his compulsion to overeat.
-But once we located the time in this childhood when he began to believe he wasn’t enough and realise that eating is an act of regression, it was as if something changed overnight.
+But once we located the time in this childhood when he began to believe he wasn’t enough and realise that eating is an act of root cause, it was as if something changed overnight.

 Seeing that he was enough all along saved him from the idea that he could “never have enough” food.
 He no longer had a void he had to fill.
 Whether it’s food, clothes, drugs, alcohol, smoking, fame, hoarding or work, it’s nearly always the case that someone who “can’t get enough” of a substance or habit doesn’t feel like they are enough deep down, so they self-medicate.